-The application portal for the biomedical sciences graduate programs opened September 13, 2022 for Summer 2023 Ph.D. admission consideration.
+The application portal for the biomedical sciences graduate programs opened late-September 2023 for Summer 2024 Ph.D. admission consideration.
 Please note that the PhD program begins in early July to align with the medical school academic calendar.
 The M.S. program application will open in late-fall 2023 for Fall 2024 admission consideration.
 More details listed below.

 The application process consists of submitting the online application, GRE scores (optional - effective September 2020), TOEFL scores (if required), a filing fee, and official transcripts.
 Three faculty letters of recommendation should be submitted by your recommenders online based on information you provide in the application.
 Faculty do not receive the request until you "submit" the application.

 The program reviews all formal applications as soon as they are completed.
 Early applications are welcomed and may result in early admittance decisions.